Radimal/marvelous-chestnut/src/pages/index.md

     background: gray
     features:
       - title: 'STAT Reports now available, guaranteed.'
-        content: >-
+        content: >
+          Choose from 1Hour, 2Hour, and 48Hour.
 Easy to read, delivered directly to your email and Radimal Cases Dashboard.
 Quickly request a Full Consult for any patient or share with clients.
         image_alt: Radimal radiology report
         actions: []
         type: feature_item